Ylerspace/Ripped-Portrait-Pack/README.md

-Portrait pack for Starsector containing characters and elements from some of my favorite science fiction.
+Small portrait pack for Starsector containing characters and elements from some of my favorite science fiction.